-5. The text is quoted here from the version I have prepared for the critical edition of Bialik's poems, edited by Dan Miron, which is currently being published by the Katz Research Institute for Hebrew Literature, Tel Aviv University, Dvir Publishing House, Vol. 3, forthcoming.
-6. Dov Sadan, Sugiyat Yidish be-Masekhet Bialik, ed.
-D. Mashbits (Jerution of Heine's poem, Bialik was adhering to what had become an established practice among Jewish writers in eastern Europe, from Osip Rabinovich to Mendele, and to a certain extent also to the Hebrew translators of the same poem.
+Only a splash of Heine's irony has remained here.
+Like his predecessors.
+Bialik leaves out the reference to Schiller, but he omits also the comparison with the ambrosia of the Greek gods.
+Once again, however, a direct link to the Hebrew translations is uncertain.
+Bialik could have decided independently to leave out names and subjectmatter which would not have been comprehensible to the ordinary Yiddish reader without further explanations.
+Sadan has already remarked that 'as a result of this twofold omission.
+Heine's work has been left deficient, for what remains is all glorification, while the element of irony is totally lacking.
+This is an organic element in Heine's poetry which Bialik, himself under Heine's influence, employs quite liberally in his own poems.'
+17 At the same time, it must be stressed that in this Yiddish translation of Heine's poem, Bialik was adhering to what had become an established practice among Jewish writers in Eastern Europe, from Osip Rabinovich to Mendele, and to a certain extent also to the Hebrew translators of the same poem.
 All had read Heine selectively, consciously ignoring some or all of the scorn and mockery of the original.
-To this tendentious practice belongs also the transposition of the scenery from a western to an eastern European setting, in the cases of both Rabinovich and Mendele.
-The same transposition is even more striking in Bialik's translation of the poem into the language of the Jews of eastern Europe.
+To this tendentious practice belongs also the transposition of the scenery from a West European to an East European setting, in the cases of both Rabinovich and Mendele.
+The same transposition is even more striking in Bialik's translation of the poem into the language of the Jews of Eastern Europe.

-In spite of all probable links with the Hebrew translations which were available to him, there can be no doubt that in his Yiddish translation of the "Prinzessin Sabbat", Bialik relied on Heine's German original.
+In spite of all probable links with the Hebrew translations which were available to him, there can be no doubt that in his Yiddish translation of the 'Prinzessin Sabbat', Bialik relied on Heine's German original.
 This is borne out by a number of German expressions which were taken over from the original into the translation, even in those instances where Yiddish could have provided perfectly adequate equivalents.
-Bialik translates the word "Hirt" (line 132) as "pastekh" ("shepherd"), but he leaves "Herdenglöckchen" (line 129) as "herden-gleklekh" even though the word "stade" ("herd") would have been more appropriate in the Yiddish text.
-However, cases such as these are few and they do not effect the quality of the translation.
+Bialik translates the word Hirt (l.
+132) as pastekh, shepherd (l.
+103), but he leaves Herdenglöckchen as herden-gleklekh (ll.
+129 in the German and 101 in the translation) even though the word stade, herd, would have been more appropriate in the Yiddish text.
+However, cases such as these are few and they do not affect the quality of the translation.